• Skip to primary navigation

 Homemade Queso Dip in a white and gold bowl and a hand dipping a single corn chip into it.

 The recipe is simple and can be made in less than 20 minutes with just a few ingredients.
-We are taking a simple mornay sauce, but adding cheddar cheese to it instead of the traditional cheeses.
-Then, we add some salsa to it and that is it!
+We are taking a simple mornay sauce but adding cheddar cheese instead of the traditional cheeses.
+Then, we add some salsa to it, and that is it!
 It really is that easy.

 Cheese Sauce

-First, we melt butter in a saucepan and then stir in flour to make it a paste.
-Then, while mixing and heating, we add our milk.
-Stirring is important here, as the dairy can scald on your pan and we don’t want that.
+First, melt butter in a saucepan and then stir in flour to make it a paste.
+Then, while mixing and heating, add milk.
+Stirring is important here, as the dairy can scald on your pan, and we don’t want that.

 After the milk is incorporated and when the sauce starts to heat, just when a boil starts, it should thicken to a nice sauce.
 At this point, we add the cheddar cheese and stir that in until it is melted.